laeberkaes/laeberkaes/README.md

 ### About me
 I am a Privacy Enthusiast and Linux Nerd from Europe, looking to get into Open Source Dev.
 Right now I go to college (IT Security).
 Besides that I am writing on my [blog](https://uraltemorla.xyz) about Privacy, Krypto, Law and related topics.

+### Other projects from me
+Here on GitHub I only have some old repositories or stuff I work on with other people and forked repositories.
+For other projects you can have a look over at my self hosted [Gitea](https://gitea.uraltemorla.xyz/laeberkaes) instance.